Library Planning Program Start Time

 “The library program starts promptly at 6:00 p.m.”, said the librarian.
 “I know my people from years of experience, which means the program will start ten minutes past the scheduled start time as late arrives will be pouring in.”

-I am a parent and understand it is challenging to get kids out the door and to move.
-As a professional performer, I know what it likes to wait for a family to be seated.
+I am a parent and understand getting kids out the door and moving is challenging.
+As a professional performer, I know what waiting for a family to be seated is like.

 How to combat late arrivals

 This technique is used in two industries that demand it runs on time; the airlines and train industry require passager to arrive early.

 We have been conditioned to check in early when flying or going to a train station for decades.
 Airlines label documents with pre-check-in and departure times, and many times, the check-in time is in larger print and is the easiest time to find on the boarding pass.

 A patron reads the library program and sees an event they like, and next to the event is the date and time of the event.
 What happens?
 The mom reads the date and time and leaves to arrive promptly at the advertised time.
 Showing up minutes before the event, parking, and walking to the meeting room with kids in tow, they arrive what they feel is on time, ten minutes into the program.

 The family arrives at the program’s start but needs to check in before escorting the family through the door.
 Clinging to mom are the two kids who are encouraged to sit on the floor with the other kids.
 With all eyes focused on the new arrivals, the program comes to a slow halt until the new arrivals are settled into their seats.